Google Maps alternative:Best open source maps in 2026

 If you are tight for cash, OsmAnd also holds regular giveaways where you can have the chance to win a paid subscription for free.

-Screenshots of Organic Maps mobile app.
+Screenshots of Organic Maps website showing its mobile app.
+Screenshots of Organic Maps website showing its mobile app.

 Organic Maps is a great Google alternative built with privacy in mind.
+Screenshot: Organic Maps.

-1. Organic Maps
+2. Organic Maps

 Organic Maps tugs our heartstrings by their commitment to privacy.
 The app can run entirely without a network connection and comes with no ads, tracking, data collection, and best of all no registration.
 You just need to download it and you’re ready to go.